 Java is an object-oriented programming language that helps the program to improve its readability and reusability.
 It allows the Java program to create methods and variables and use them in the program taking care of its security as well.

-If you’re a beginner and searching for a course which can give you an in-depth knowledge of Java, Java for Beginners is the best course which you can enroll in and dive deep into the concepts of Java.
+If you’re a beginner and searching for a course that can give you an in-depth knowledge of Java, Java for Beginners is the best course that you can enroll in and dive deep into the concepts of Java.

 OOPS Concepts in Java